influxdata/influxdb/docs/testing.md

 `TEST_INTEGRATION` and `TEST_INFLUXDB_IOX_CATALOG_DSN` environment variables.
 NOTE if you don't set these variables the tests will "pass" locally (really they will be skipped).

-By default, the integration tests for the Kafka-based write buffer are not run.
-To run these you need to set the `KAFKA_CONNECT` environment variable and `TEST_INTEGRATION=1`.

-For example, you can run this docker compose to get redpanda (a kafka-compatible message queue) and postgres running:
+For example, you can run this docker compose to get postgres running:

 ```shell
 docker-compose -f integration-docker-compose.yml up